opendatacube/odc-tools/apps/dc_tools/README.md

   --no-sign-request               Do not sign AWS S3 requests --request-payer                 Needed when accessing requester pays public
                                   buckets

+  --archive-less-mature           Find less mature versions of the dataset and
+                                  archive them

+  --publish-action TEXT           Publish indexing action to SNS topic

   --help                          Show this message and exit.
 ```